Vonage Video API Pricing Page

 Previous Stream-subscribed model

 Under the previous stream-subscribed minute pricing model, sessions were billed according to the number of video streams being subscribed to within a session.
 The Video API is very flexible in supporting many different topologies from one-to-one to meeting-style to webinar-style to large scale broadcasts.
 However, the stream-subscribed model became complex for multiparty sessions where there are many streams involving multiple publishers, and hence we introduced the participant model.

 Moving to Participant Minute Billing

-The existing stream-subscribed minute pricing model remains available and current users do not need to make any immediate change.
+The stream-subscribed minute pricing model remains available and current users do not need to make any immediate change.

-Existing users should note that in the participant model, a participant publishing a video stream will be billed as a participant even if there are no other participants subscribing to that stream.
+Users should note that in the participant model, a participant publishing a video stream will be billed as a participant even if there are no other participants subscribing to that stream.
 This is different from the subscriber model and users may want to consider adjusting how this situation is coded to avoid this “no one else in the session” case from causing extra billing.